-Sarah has been teaching private violin + viola lessons for 14 years teaching with Buffalo String Works, the University of Louisville and her private home studio in Buffalo, NY.
+Sarah has been teaching private violin and viola lessons for the past 14 years.
+In Buffalo she teaches with Buffalo String works and her private studio out of her home.

 Sarah has three advanced degrees in violin, including a Violin Performance degree from Baldwin Wallace Conservatory (B.M), Performance and String Pedagogy from the University of Louisville (M.M) and a Performance Degree from the Royal Welsh College of Music and Drama in Cardiff, Wales (M.A).

-Sarah taught undergraduate violin lessons and coached chamber music groups at the University of Louisville, as well as multiple workshops, string sectionals, quartet coaching and group lessons in the Louisville public school system.
+Sarah taught undergraduate violin lessons and coached chamber groups at the University of Louisville, as well as multiple workshops, string sectionals, quartet coaching in the Louisville Public School system.

-Sarah held the Graduate Teaching Assistantship at the University of Louisville playing in the Graduate String Quartet and teaching.
-The Graduate Quartet won first prize in the McCauley Collegate Chamber Music Competition and performed their Spring recital on Louisville Public Radio.
+Sarah held the Graduate Teaching Assistantship at the University of Louisville playing in the Graduate String Quartet.

-The second year of her degree, Sarah earned a second Early Music Teaching Assistantship.
-As the Early Music T.A, she taught secondary viol da gamba lessons weekly and coached viol consorts.
+The second year of her degree, Sarah earned a second Teaching Assistantship in Early Music where she taught secondary viol da gamba and coached viol consorts.

-Sarah continues playing baroque violin today and is often accompanied by her husband, a harpsichordist.
+Sarah continues playing baroque violin and gamba today and is often accompanied by her husband Alec, a hobby harpsichordist.

 Sarah has performed in public masterclasses for notable violinists such as Simon Fischer, Itzhak Rashkovsky, Daniel Phillips, Rachel Podger and Simon Rowland Jones.
 Her primary teachers were David Updegraff, André Swanepoel and Patrick Raferty having also studied with Rachel Podger, Hal Grossman and Jullian Ross.

-During her conservatoire training, Sarah was concertmaster of the University of Louisville Symphony Orchestra and Sinfonietta, and violinist in the Graduate String Quartet as a Teaching Assistant.
-While studying in Wales, Sarah was Principal second violin in the Royal Welsh String Soloists, the concertmaster of the Royal Welsh College Opera Orchestra under David Jones and Co-Leader of the Royal Welsh College Symphony Orchestra under Carlo Rizzi.
+During her conservatoire training, Sarah was concertmaster of the University of Louisville Symphony Orchestra and Sinfonietta, principal in the Royal Welsh String Soloists, the concertmaster of the Royal Welsh College Opera Orchestra.